Project Setup

 To create a walkthrough:

-1. Navigate to Settings and Integrations > General > Walkthroughs > click Create New.
+- Navigate to Settings and Integrations > General > Walkthroughs, then click Create New.

-2. Start with providing the Name, Description and then select the Page on which you want to show the walkthrough.
+- Enter the Name and Description, then select the Page on which you want to show the walkthrough.
 The name you enter will be used to initiate the walkthrough later.

-3. Now, we must add the steps for our walkthrough.
-Each step that we add here acts as a separate screen or popup that nicely animates to highlight the UI element.
+- Next, add the steps for your walkthrough.
+Each step acts as a separate screen or popup that animates to highlight the UI element.
 To add steps:

-3. When the widget is in focus, you may want to present information about it; this could be a simple text or a custom component (e.g., a text with an arrow).
+- When the widget is in focus, you may want to present information about it; this could be simple text or a custom component (e.g., text with an arrow).
 You have complete control over what you want to display via a component.
 Click the diamond icon to create a new component and then set it to Content.

-4. You can also choose where the Content will be displayed by setting the Content Alignment.
+- You can also choose where the content appears by setting the Content Alignment.

 2. Start Walkthrough [Action]

-1. Walkthroughs are generally presented immediately upon page load.
-Therefore, open the page where you would like the walkthrough to be showcased.
+- Walkthroughs are generally presented immediately upon page load.
+Therefore, open the page where you would like the walkthrough to be shown.

-3. Ensure the On Page Load is selected and click on the + Add Action.
+- Ensure On Page Load is selected and click + Add Action.

-5. Click to Select Walkthrough that you have created.
+- Click Select Walkthrough and choose the walkthrough you created.

 3. Get notified on walkthrough skipped and completed